240 pp, $5.95. Order Now!

 James Bemis is an editorial board member, weekly columnist, and film critic for California Political Review and is a frequent contributor to Latin Mass Magazine.
 His five-part series "Through the Eyes of the Church", on the Vatican's list of the forty-five "Most Important Films in the Century of Cinema", was published in the Wanderer.
 His essays on film adaptations of King Lear, The Merchant of Venice, Romeo and Juliet, and Macbeth have appeared in the Ignatius Critical Editions of the plays.
 He is currently writing a book on Christianity, culture, and the cinema.

 Robert Carballo is Professor of English and Comparative Literature at Millersville University of Pennsylvania, where he served for many years as Director of Graduate English Studies.
-He regularly teaches courses in Victorian literature, comparative literature, and drama.
-His publications include studies on John Henry Newman, Matthew Arnold, John Dryden, and Shakespeare, among others, and have appeared in scholarly journals in the United States, France, England, Puerto Rico, and Hungary.
+He teaches courses in Victorian literature, the Romantic poets, drama, comparative literature, and the short story.
+His publications include studies on John Henry Newman, Matthew Arnold, John Dryden, and Shakespeare, among others, and have appeared in scholarly journals in the United States, England, France, Puerto Rico, and Hungary.

 Hildegard Hammerschmidt-Hummel is Professor of English Literature and Cultural Studies at the University of Mainz in Germany.
 Acknowledged as one of the world's leading Shakespeare scholars, her many books on Shakespeare include Das Geheimnis um Shakespeares 'Dark Lady': Dokumentation einer Enthulung (The secret around Shakespeare's 'Dark Lady': Uncovering a myster), Die verborgene Existenz des William Shakespeare: Dichter und Rebell im katholischen Untergrund (The hidden life of William Shakespeare: Poet and rebel in the Catholic underground), Die Shakespeare-Illustration (1594–2000): Bildkunstlerische Darstellungen zu den Dramen William Shakespeares: Katalog, Geschichte, Funktion und Deutung (Shakespearean illustraions [1594–2000]: The work of artists on Shakespeare's plays: Catalogue, history, function and interpretation), The True Face of William Shakespeare: The Poet's Death Mask and Likenesses from Three Periods of His Life and The Life and Times of William Shakespeare, 1564–1616.
 Her website is www.hammerschmidt-hummel.de.